 I have found that the best way to live life is to seek to know the will of the Lord as guided by the Holy Spirit.
 He knows what is best for you.
-As you are obedient and exercise faith in Him, He will help you realize His will for you in your life.

 I have prayerfully prepared a message designed to bring you peace and happiness in a troubled world.
 I know that the truths it contains provide solutions because my precious wife, Jeanene, and I have proven their worth in our own lives.